acorn-io/runtime/docs/docs/37-Get Started/00-Getting-Started.md

     - `env`: environment variables, statically defined, referencing a secret or referencing an Acorn argument
     - `dependsOn`: dependencies that have to be up and running before the app is started (here it is waiting for the database and the cache to be running)
     - `ports`: using the `publish` type, we expose the app inside the cluster but also outside of it using an auto-generated ingress resource (more on this later <!-- TODO: add link -->)
+    - `dirs`: Directories to mount into the container filesystem
+      - `if !args.dev`: only apply, if built-in development mode is **not** active (more on the development mode later <!-- TODO: add link -->)
+      - `dirs: "/app": "./"`: Mount the current directory to the /app dir, which is where the code resides inside the container as per the `Dockerfile`.
+This is to enable hot-reloading of code.
   - `cache` - Redis
     - `image`: existing OCI/Docker image to use (here: from DockerHub library)
     - `ports`: no type defined, defaults to `internal`, which makes it available to the other containers in this Acorn App